BioMarin Pharmaceutical Inc. (NASDAQ:BMRN) Short Interest Down 6.1% in February

-BioMarin Pharmaceutical Inc. (NASDAQ:BMRN – Get Free Report) saw a large decline in short interest in February.
-As of February 29th, there was short interest totalling 3,060,000 shares, a decline of 6.1% from the February 14th total of 3,260,000 shares.
-Based on an average daily volume of 1,430,000 shares, the short-interest ratio is presently 2.1 days.
+BioMarin Pharmaceutical Inc. (NASDAQ:BMRN – Get Free Report) was the target of a significant decrease in short interest in February.
+As of February 29th, there was short interest totalling 3,060,000 shares, a decrease of 6.1% from the February 14th total of 3,260,000 shares.
+Based on an average daily trading volume, of 1,430,000 shares, the days-to-cover ratio is presently 2.1 days.

+In related news, insider Henry J. Fuchs sold 35,341 shares of the company’s stock in a transaction on Tuesday, March 5th.
+The stock was sold at an average price of $85.18, for a total transaction of $3,010,346.38.
+Following the completion of the sale, the insider now owns 212,117 shares in the company, valued at $18,068,126.06.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+In other BioMarin Pharmaceutical news, insider Henry J. Fuchs sold 35,341 shares of the business’s stock in a transaction on Tuesday, March 5th.
+The stock was sold at an average price of $85.18, for a total value of $3,010,346.38.
+Following the transaction, the insider now owns 212,117 shares of the company’s stock, valued at $18,068,126.06.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, Director Jean Jacques Bienaime sold 10,000 shares of the business’s stock in a transaction on Thursday, December 21st.
+The stock was sold at an average price of $93.99, for a total value of $939,900.00.
+Following the completion of the transaction, the director now directly owns 425,112 shares in the company, valued at approximately $39,956,276.88.
+The disclosure for this sale can be found here.
+Over the last 90 days, insiders sold 76,341 shares of company stock worth $6,780,486.
+1.84% of the stock is owned by corporate insiders.

+Several institutional investors have recently modified their holdings of BMRN.
+Stratos Wealth Partners LTD. lifted its stake in shares of BioMarin Pharmaceutical by 2.1% in the 4th quarter.
+Stratos Wealth Partners LTD. now owns 5,709 shares of the biotechnology company’s stock valued at $550,000 after purchasing an additional 115 shares during the period.
+CWM LLC lifted its stake in shares of BioMarin Pharmaceutical by 10.0% in the 3rd quarter.
+CWM LLC now owns 1,301 shares of the biotechnology company’s stock valued at $115,000 after purchasing an additional 118 shares during the period.
+KB Financial Partners LLC lifted its stake in shares of BioMarin Pharmaceutical by 51.3% in the 3rd quarter.
+KB Financial Partners LLC now owns 348 shares of the biotechnology company’s stock valued at $31,000 after purchasing an additional 118 shares during the period.
+Virtus ETF Advisers LLC lifted its stake in shares of BioMarin Pharmaceutical by 3.8% in the 4th quarter.
+Virtus ETF Advisers LLC now owns 3,342 shares of the biotechnology company’s stock valued at $322,000 after purchasing an additional 121 shares during the period.
+Finally, Howe & Rusling Inc. lifted its stake in shares of BioMarin Pharmaceutical by 0.4% in the 4th quarter.
+Howe & Rusling Inc. now owns 36,279 shares of the biotechnology company’s stock valued at $3,755,000 after purchasing an additional 128 shares during the period.
+92.78% of the stock is currently owned by institutional investors.

 Wall Street Analysts Forecast Growth

-A number of equities research analysts have issued reports on BMRN shares.
-Piper Sandler cut their price objective on shares of BioMarin Pharmaceutical from $115.00 to $107.00 and set an “overweight” rating for the company in a report on Friday, February 23rd.
-Robert W. Baird lowered their target price on BioMarin Pharmaceutical from $127.00 to $104.00 and set an “outperform” rating for the company in a research report on Tuesday, January 30th.
-Cantor Fitzgerald restated an “overweight” rating and issued a $100.00 price target on shares of BioMarin Pharmaceutical in a research report on Friday, February 23rd.
-Stifel Nicolaus restated a “buy” rating and issued a $101.00 price target on shares of BioMarin Pharmaceutical in a research report on Thursday, December 21st.
-Finally, Royal Bank of Canada reiterated a “sector perform” rating and issued a $100.00 target price on shares of BioMarin Pharmaceutical in a research note on Friday, February 23rd.
-Seven analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company’s stock.
-According to MarketBeat, the stock currently has an average rating of “Moderate Buy” and an average price target of $107.61.
+A number of brokerages have recently commented on BMRN.
+Canaccord Genuity Group reaffirmed a “hold” rating and set a $91.00 price target on shares of BioMarin Pharmaceutical in a research report on Thursday, February 29th.
+Royal Bank of Canada reaffirmed a “sector perform” rating and set a $100.00 price target on shares of BioMarin Pharmaceutical in a research report on Friday, February 23rd.
+Piper Sandler dropped their price target on BioMarin Pharmaceutical from $115.00 to $107.00 and set an “overweight” rating on the stock in a research report on Friday, February 23rd.
+Robert W. Baird dropped their price objective on BioMarin Pharmaceutical from $127.00 to $104.00 and set an “outperform” rating on the stock in a report on Tuesday, January 30th.
+Finally, Cantor Fitzgerald reissued an “overweight” rating and set a $100.00 price objective on shares of BioMarin Pharmaceutical in a report on Friday, February 23rd.
+Seven investment analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of $107.61.

 About BioMarin Pharmaceutical